vbaliga/vbaliga.github.io/_posts/2019-05-07-dangers-sample-variance-small-sample-size.md

 ![](https://github.com/vbaliga/vbaliga.github.io/raw/master/images/2019-05-07/mean_of_sample_variance_vs_pop_variance.png)<!-- -->

 Pretty interesting\!
+We’re seeing that samples of \< 2% of the true population size are relatively unreliable.
-> **Although the standard deviation varies widely across these data sets (from 0.1 to 100), taking samples of size 1 through \~ 20 severely underestimates the true population variance.
-So we’re seeing that samples of \< 2% of the true population size are relatively unreliable.**
+> **Although the standard deviation varies widely across these data sets (from 0.1 to 100), taking samples of size 1 through \~ 20 severely underestimates the true population variance. **

 # Does population size matter?